Public Health Sciences Division, Fred Hutch

 University of Washington

 Dr. Phipps’ research interests span the fields of cancer epidemiology, molecular epidemiology, and clinical epidemiology.
-In particular, her work is focused on identifying ways in which cancer survival differs according to aspects of a patient’s lifestyle (e.g., smoking, physical activity) and aspects of tumor biology (e.g., KRAS mutation status, microsatellite instability).
-Her current projects focus on the relationship between modifiable lifestyle behaviors and survival in individuals with biologically-distinct subtypes of colorectal cancer, and on the relationship between obstructive sleep apnea and cancer.
-She also works closely with the Genetics and Epidemiology of Colorectal Cancer Consortium (GECCO) and other studies to help identify genetic factors and tumor attributes that contribute to colorectal cancer prognosis.
+In particular, her work is focused on identifying ways in which cancer survival differs according to aspects of a patient’s lifestyle (e.g., smoking, physical activity) and aspects of tumor biology (e.g., KRAS mutation status, microsatellite instability, tumor microbiome).
+Her current projects focus on the relationship of modifiable lifestyle behaviors and the tumor-associated microbiome with survival in individuals with biologically-distinct subtypes of colorectal cancer, and on the relationship between obstructive sleep apnea and cancer.
+She is also working to identify the role of lifestyle factors in how cancer patients respond to certain forms of cancer treatment.
 In addition to her current work in colorectal cancer survival, she has an interest in molecular subtypes of breast cancer, particularly in risk factors for the poor-prognosis triple-negative subtype of breast cancer.

 The Media Relations team at Fred Hutch is available to assist members of the news media who would like to arrange interviews with faculty.